lreynolds188/ATechSol/docs/guides/Nextcloud.md

 <h2>Local Cloud Setup</h2>

 ### Nextcloud Virtual Machine
-I decided to install [Ubuntu 20.04](https://ubuntu.com/download/desktop) on my host machine but you may use whatever operating system you prefer.
+For the host operating system I decided to install [Ubuntu 20.04](https://ubuntu.com/download/desktop) because it supports automatic updates but you can use whatever operating system you prefer.

 Once the server has a fresh operating system installed, download and install [VirtualBox](https://www.virtualbox.org/) or your preferred virtualization software and download the latest [Ubuntu Server Image](https://ubuntu.com/download/server) (Option 2).

 Once the virtualization software is installed create a new virtual machine for the Nextcloud server.
-Setting the VM's hard drive to "dynamically allocated" and limiting the size to whatever space is available on the physical hard drive at the time subtracting ~20gb for the host operating system.
+Setting the VM's hard drive to dynamically allocated and limiting the size to whatever space is available on the physical hard drive at the time subtracting ~20gb for the host operating system.

-After creating the virtual machine, go into the network settings and set the mode to "bridged".
+After creating the virtual machine go into the network settings and set the mode to bridged.
 This sets the machine as an independent host on the network allowing visibility.

 <br/>